-The NOAA OAP was established by section 12406 of the 2009 Federal Ocean Acidification Research and Monitoring Act to coordinate research, monitoring, and other activities to improve understanding of ocean acidification impacts to marine species.
-In accordance with NOAA’s mission to understand changes in the world’s oceans, share that knowledge, and conserve coastal and marine ecosystems, the OAP maintains long-term monitoring; conducts research designed to enhance conserving marine ecosystems sensitive to OA; promotes OA educational opportunities; engages national public outreach activities related to OA and its impacts; and coordinates OA activities across other agencies and appropriate international ocean science bodies.
-As part of its responsibilities, the OAP provides grants for critical research projects that explore the effects on ecosystems and the socioeconomic impacts leading to potential adaptive strategies.
+The NOAA Ocean Acidification Program (OAP) was established in May 2011, by the Federal Ocean Acidification Research and Monitoring (FOARAM) Act.
+This program aims to coordinate research, monitoring, and other activities to improve our understanding of how (and how fast) the chemistry of the ocean is changing, how variable that change is by region, and what impacts these changes are having on marine life, people, and the local, regional, and national economies.
+In accordance with NOAA’s mission to understand changes in the world’s oceans, share that knowledge, and conserve coastal and marine ecosystems, the OAP plays an integral role in maintaining long-term monitoring; conducting research designed to enhance the conservation of marine ecosystems sensitive to ocean acidification; promoting ocean acidification educational opportunities; engaging in national public outreach activities related to ocean acidification and its impacts; and coordinating ocean acidification activities with other agencies and appropriate international ocean science bodies.
+As part of its responsibilities, the OAP provides grants for critical research projects that explore the effects on marine organisms, ecosystems and the socioeconomic impacts leading to potential adaptive strategies.

-In order to do this the OAP fosters dialog among scientists, resource managers, stakeholders, policy makers, and the public and advances research and monitoring of the effects of ocean acidification on economically and ecologically important ecosystems and species.
+In order to do achieve its mission, the NOAA Ocean Acidification Program fosters dialog among scientists, resource managers, stakeholders, policy makers, and the public, and advances research and monitoring to explore the effects of ocean acidification on economically and ecologically important ecosystems and species.
 Research and engagement activities are conducted according to six different focus areas or themes.

 1. MONITORING the changes in ocean chemistry